krestfield/docs/certdog/active_directory_integration.md

 ### Granting Permissions

 In Certdog, permissions to specific Certificate Issuers are granted via [Teams](teams.html).
-A Team is configured to allow access to issuers, users are then made members of this Team
+A Team is configured to allow access to issuers.
+Users are then made members of this Team

 To allow access for AD users, simply map the AD groups to the Certdog Teams